ALZHEIMER’S DISEASE

 4. Confusion and Disorientation

-• Difficulty recognizing familiar faces or places.
+• Difficulty recognizing familiar people.

 5. Mood and Personality Changes

-6. Difficulty with Decision-Making
+6. Impaired Decision-Making

 As Alzheimer’s progresses, symptoms tend to worsen over time, leading to increasing difficulty with memory, thinking, and daily activities.